Communicate with Hardware Using Connected IO

 Arduino Nano 33 BLE Sense

-When you simulate a Simulink model in Normal mode with Connected I/O:
+When you simulate a Simulink model with Connected IO:

 The device driver blocks (for example, Digital Input and Digital Output blocks) in the model request peripheral data from the IO Server.